What happens after you complete an ambitious goal?

 There were projects that I was placed in that made the experience feel disjointed and non-cohesive for much of the time I attended.
 I’d go from one non-related concept to another.
 One of the best weeks involved functional programming and I was amazed that I was able to understand things that I believed were over my head.

 I barely remember curry, compose, and map.
 There weren’t any projects that we could take on where we could implement our newfound knowledge.
 This seemed to be a recurring theme.

-Jared, one of the software engineering practitioners at Learners Guild, said something that I refer to at least twice weekly.
+One of the software engineering practitioners at Learners Guild said something that I refer to at least twice weekly.
 This is my paraphrase: “If you don’t know why you’re using a library or framework, don’t use it until you figure it out!”
 Sage words.

 As for the immediate future, I’m still enjoying doing some development for React!
 On a paid React gig, I earned my first open source commit for Material UI.
 Please note that Material UI and React don’t play the best together.
 The inline styling of components can be slow to get used to!

 Regarding my first open source commit, it was a measly typo.
 I was going through tutorial after tutorial.
 My proofreading skills are on point, as the kids say these days.
 How could I get through a repo or tutorial when I had to stop and keep dwelling on typos?
 When you see something, say something!

 Perhaps I’ll elaborate more, but seeing as this much writing took over 2 months to complete, we’ll see.

 The motivation to keep learning and share what happens during the process keeps me going on this unconventional path.